tiprankstipranks

 We could incur significant liabilities and suffer negative publicity if our detection systems fail to operate as intended or our assessment reports prove to be inaccurate.

 We have developed and sold tsunami buoys and related services that are designed to assist in the detection of tsunamis or large waves that may have catastrophic consequences to coastal communities.
 Our buoys have been deployed by the U.S. National Oceanic and Atmospheric Administration and non-U.S. governments in other areas around the world.
-There are many factors, some of which are beyond our control, which could result in the failure of these buoys.
-We may develop other products or provide services for the detection of natural or man-made threats that could have catastrophic consequences if the threats are realized.
-In addition, we prepare reports for various government customers in the evaluation or assessment of the consequences of certain threats or natural disasters.
-The failure of our products and services to help detect the threats for which they were designed or the failure of our reports to accurately assess the consequences of certain threats could contribute to injury, death and extensive property damage and may lead to product liability, professional liability, or other claims against us.
-Further, if our products, services or reports fail to, or are perceived to have failed to help detect or adequately assess a threat, the negative publicity from such incident could have a material adverse effect on our business.
+There are many factors, some of which are beyond our control, that could result in the failure of these buoys.
+We may develop other products or provide services for the detection of catastrophic natural or man-made threats.
+Some of our contracts involve evaluating and/or assessing the likelihood or potential consequences of natural disasters and other threats.
+The failure of our products and services to help detect the threats for which they were designed, or the failure of our reports to accurately assess the consequences of certain threats could contribute to injury, death, or extensive property damage, potentially leading to product liability, professional liability, or other claims against us.
+Further, if our products, services, or reports fail to (or are perceived to have failed to) help detect or adequately assess a threat, the negative publicity could have a material adverse effect on our business.

 Technology - Risk 3

-We deploy and integrate AI solutions for our business operations and for customers, including AI solutions that assist with the design, deployment, and management of AI applications and allow customers to work with their complex and sensitive data to power the most demanding analytics, data science, and AI use cases.
-These AI solutions may be vulnerable to misuse, or cyberattack and because this technology is developing so rapidly we may be unable to keep up with new AI developments.
-The AI solutions we use are developed by us and obtained from third parties.
+We deploy and integrate AI solutions for our business operations and for customers, including AI solutions that assist with the design, deployment, and management of AI applications that allow customers to work with their complex and sensitive data to power the most demanding analytics, data science, and AI use cases.
+These AI solutions may be vulnerable to misuse or cyberattack.
+Additionally, because this technology is developing so rapidly, we may be unable to keep up with new AI developments.
+We use some AI solutions that we develop and some that we obtain others from third parties.
 The development methods and algorithms of these solutions could be flawed, and the datasets could contain incorrect or biased information.
-Content or code generated by AI systems may be vulnerable to cyber attack, require human review, be unreliable, illegal, or offensive, and could result in the AI solution not working as intended.
-If we deploy AI solutions that have unintended consequences or are more controversial than we anticipate, our customers may seek redress and we may experience reputational harm which could affect our business or financial results.
-Our use of AI solutions could be limited or subject to regulatory action or legal liability under proposed rules or legislation regarding privacy, intellectual property and other laws.
+Content or code generated by AI systems may be vulnerable to cyberattack, require human review, be unreliable, illegal, or offensive, and could result in the AI solution not working as intended.
+If we deploy AI solutions that have unintended consequences or are more controversial than we anticipate, our customers may seek redress, and we may experience reputational harm that could affect our business or financial results.
+Our use of AI solutions could be limited by, or subject to regulatory action or legal liability under, proposed rules or legislation regarding privacy, intellectual property, and other laws.

 Macro & Political